blogmywiki/smolBASIC/README.md

 [![preview video](https://img.youtube.com/vi/xwxMju_L0hQ/0.jpg)](http://www.youtube.com/watch?v=xwxMju_L0hQ)]

-## PiGFX version
+## PiGFX graphical version

 Note that `smolBASIC-GFX-main.py` is an experimental and very buggy version that instead of using serial over USB, uses serial over pins on the edge connector so you can use a normal dumb terminal, such as a Raspberry Pi running PiGFX https://github.com/fbergama/pigfx
 This has added graphics and colour capabilities.

 ![PiGFX version](images/gfx-version-test.JPG)

-This version also has:
-- `ink` and `paper` commands to set colours by name: red, green, blue, yellow, cyan, magenta, black and white.
-Ink also accepts numbers in the range 0-255 or variable names so you can create random colours.
-See https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg for a colour chart.
-- `clear screen` clears the screen and sets colours back to black and white.
-- `circle 20 30 40` draws a circle at x=20, y=30 with a radius of 40
-- `rectangle 100 200 30 40` draws a rectangle at x=100, y=200 of width 30 and height 40
+### Making it

+You could use an old PiZero or, as I did, an old Raspberry Pi Model B as your terminal.
+PiGFX boots very quickly because it's not using Linux, it runs on 'bare metal'.
+Note that you should use a 1GB SD card for PiGFX - I could not get it to work with larger cards with 1GB FAT partitions, possibly because I was formatting them on a Mac.

-Configure your PiGFX install (or other terminal) to run at 9600 baud.
+Follow the installation instructions at https://github.com/fbergama/pigfx.
+Configure PiGFX to run at 9600 baud.
 Connect a USB keyboard to the Pi and the Pi to a monitor via HDMI or composite video out (NTSC).

 Connect micro:bit pin 1 to the UART TX pin on the Pi.

 Connect micro:bit pin 2 to the UART RX pin on the Pi.

 Connect micro:bit GND to Pi GND and micro:bit 3v to Pi 3v.

+If you use any other terminal hardware with this, note that the micro:bit (and Raspberry Pi) data pins run at 3v, not 5v, so you may need a level shifter to avoid blowing up your micro:bit.

+## Ink and paper

+`ink` and `paper` commands to set colours by name: red, green, blue, yellow, cyan, magenta, black and white.
+Ink also accepts numbers in the range 0-255 or variable names so you can create random colours.

+See https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg for a colour chart.

+## Clear screen

+`clear screen` clears the screen and sets colours back to black and white.

+## Shapes

+`circle 20 30 40` draws a circle at x=20, y=30 with a radius of 40

+`rectangle 100 200 30 40` draws a rectangle at x=100, y=200 of width 30 and height 40

 ### Sample program to draw random colour and size circles